jmhertlein/yog/README.md

 [1] This is one of those things where I feel like you probably shouldn't manage root certs like this but I have yet to regret it?
 It's not a cryptographic secret, so.

 [2] Also something that people say you probably shouldn't do but I've yet to regret.
 If your user is in the docker group it's basically root anyway from a threat modeling perspective.

+## `yog-repo`

+Yog also includes a tool for pushing images to your local docker registry.
+I haven't documented it yet, apologies.